-Like YouTube, it can be difficult to figure how many of your video viewers and followers can be counted as fans.
+Like YouTube, it can be difficult to figure out how many of your video viewers and followers can be counted as fans.
 TikTok’s analytics are not as good as Instagram’s, but worth considering converting to a TikTok business account to get them.
 Their analytics do show gender breakdowns, top territories, etc. But does it show many followers are engaging with you?
 Nope.

 For TikTok, I use my number of profile views as the measure of engagement.
-Otherwise, it’s almost impossible to figure how many people are true fans on TikTok.
+Otherwise, it’s almost impossible to figure out how many people are true fans on TikTok.

 Number of profile views for past month = Engaged TikTok fans

 In the early days of Twitter, say from 2008 to 2014, it was my primary social channel.
 That was then.

 With all the noise on Twitter today and tweets being mere blips of content, how to measure engagement is a big question.
 Since there aren’t any good insight metrics on Twitter that I know of, I’d use profile views as a measure of engagement.
 Go to your profile and click on More > Analytics to get your profile view numbers for the past 28 days.